ParadoxicalUndressing/Nulli/README.md

     - Circle

 ### How to use

+Navigating the Coordinate System: Use the middle mouse button to drag (pan) the view, and scroll the mouse wheel to zoom in and out.

 | Preview | Description |
 |--------|-------------|
 | ![PredefinedShapes](icons/shapes.svg) | **Shapes** - Opens a dropdown with three shapes: Square, Triangle, and Circle.
 Adds the corresponding shape to the canvas.|